-Because of the varying approaches, musically, to the two interpretations of the song, it's easy to understand the mired mental changes going on.
-Kid A's take is more manic, unusual time signature and delayed cacophony symbolizing something much different that its eight months in the making counterpart.
-Amnesiac's interpretation is like a dirge, a funeral march wailing in the distance as the same sad voice lingers over its knotty nursery rhyming.
+Because of the varying approaches, musically, to the two interpretations of the song, it’s easy to understand the mired mental changes going on.
+Kid A‘s take is more manic, unusual time signature and delayed cacophony symbolizing something much different than its eight months in the making counterpart.
+Amnesiac‘s interpretation is like a dirge, a funeral march wailing in the distance as the same sad voice lingers over its knotty nursery rhyming.

-This might explain the arguments and angst within the band over running sequence, song inclusion, and overall thematic tone.
-Yorke reportedly spent weeks working on the conjoined twins style separation of the sessions.
-The success of his efforts, especially when you consider how similar sounding the various pieces really are, stands in sharp contrast to the Beatles "all or nothing/all over the map" inclusiveness with The White Album.
-Imagine if the Fab Four had taken their double LP millstone and divided it into the "more experimental" and the "more mainstream".
+This might explain the band’s arguments and angst over the running sequence, song inclusion, and overall thematic tone.
+Yorke reportedly spent weeks working on the conjoined twins’ style separation of the sessions.
+The success of his efforts, especially when you consider how similar sounding the various pieces really are, stands in sharp contrast to the Beatles “all or nothing/all over the map” inclusiveness with The White Album.
+Imagine if the Fab Four had taken their double LP millstone and divided it into the “more experimental” and the “more mainstream”.
 Then imagine they released the odder, more out of step stuff first.
 While critics were falling over themselves trying to find words to describe the genius vision of this version of the band, the label would be looking to the follow-up, finding the gold mine of potential hit singles outside of the trippy tape loops.
-That's what happened with Radiohead.
+That’s what happened with Radiohead.

 While many of the songs on the Beatles brilliant Magical Mystery Tour EP put the similarly styled material on Sgt.
-Pepper's to shame (as does the pre-release double single of "Penny Lane"/"Strawberry Fields Forever"), it's the double barreled delivery of something both unexpected and unrecognizable that catapulted the quartet's beloved concept cornerstone to mythic proportions.
+Pepper‘s to shame (as does the pre-release double single of “Penny Lane”/”Strawberry Fields Forever”), it’s the double-barreled delivery of something both unexpected and unrecognizable that catapulted the quartet’s beloved concept cornerstone to mythic proportions.
 Kid A claims the same aesthetic space.
-You may prefer the piercing melancholy of Amnesiac's "Pyramid Song", or the lazy lounge act grace of missing material like "Worrywort" (a "Knives Out" B-side) or the metallic thrash of "Trans-Atlantic Drawl" (another outtake), but you are still suggesting something almost sacrilegious.
+You may prefer the piercing melancholy of Amnesiac‘s “Pyramid Song” or the lazy lounge act grace of missing material like “Worrywort” (a “Knives Out” B-side) or the metallic thrash of “Trans-Atlantic Drawl” (another outtake), but you are still suggesting something almost sacrilegious.
 Being the first one to enter through the door does have its perks.
 Kid A gets all the groupies.
 Amnesiac is constantly playing wallflower catch-up.

-Oddly enough, it's the very celebrity that Yorke is rallying against that gave him this opportunity in the first place.
-Without question, music fans adore the whole "bite the hand that Billboard’s me" ideal, seeing it as the very essence of the rock and roll stance.
-But like another obvious Beatles allusion -- John Lennon's amazing Plastic Ono Band album -- Radiohead's desire to dismantle their sense of sonic entitlement and, instead, explore new pathways no matter how unusual is what now colors their standing remains a revelation.
-Had they simply churned about another series of anti-technology screeds, had they slipped into a mode of mere repetition, we'd be dismissing their later output as hackneyed.
+Oddly enough, it’s the very celebrity that Yorke is rallying against that gave him this opportunity in the first place.
+Without question, music fans adore the whole “bite the hand that Billboard’s me” ideal, seeing it as the very essence of the rock and roll stance.
+But like another obvious Beatles allusion — John Lennon’s amazing Plastic Ono Band album — Radiohead’s desire to dismantle their sense of sonic entitlement and, instead, explore new pathways no matter how unusual is what now colors their standing remains a revelation.
+Had they churned about another series of anti-technology screeds, had they slipped into a mode of mere repetition, we’d be dismissing their later output as hackneyed.
 But thanks to the freedom that comes with fame, and the fears that tend to tag along, the band begat Kid A. Amnesiac is just as important to the conversation.
 Leaving it out is laughable.
 Without it, there is no link.
 Without it, there is no legacy.